-The Alcohol and Gaming Commission of Ontario (AGCO) is responsible for administering the Liquor Licence Act (LLA) and specific sections of the Liquor Control Act (LCA), which together with the regulations made under them establish the licensing and regulatory regime for most aspects relating to the sale and service of alcohol in Ontario.
+The Alcohol and Gaming Commission of Ontario (AGCO) is responsible for administering the Liquor Licence and Control Act, 2019 (LLCA), which together with its regulations and the standards and requirements established by the Registrar establish the licensing and regulatory regime for most aspects relating to the sale, service and delivery of liquor in Ontario.

-Among its responsibilities in the alcohol sector, the AGCO oversees the administration of the Special Occasion Permit (SOP) program, which allows for the sale and service of alcohol on special occasions, such as cash bars at weddings or private receptions, as well as larger scale events that are open to the public, such as charity fundraisers.
+Among its responsibilities in the liquor sector, the AGCO oversees the administration of the Special Occasion Permit (SOP) program, which allows for the sale and service of liquor on special occasions, such as cash bars at weddings or private receptions, as well as larger scale events that are open to the public, such as charity fundraisers.

-A SOP is required any time alcohol is offered for sale or served anywhere other than in a licensed establishment (such as a bar or restaurant) or a private place (such as a private office or home).
+An SOP is required any time liquor is offered for sale anywhere other than in a liquor licensed establishment .

-- Private Event: For events where only invited guests will attend.
-These events cannot be advertised and there can be no intent to gain or profit from the sale of alcohol at the event.
+Private Events are limited to invited guests only and may not be publicly advertised.
+There can be no intent to gain or profit from the sale of liquor at the event.

 This portal is intended for those applying for a Private Event SOP.

 The information and resources below will help you apply for a permit and better understand your obligations as a permit holder.

 You must first create an account via the iAGCO portal to apply for a permit online.